 2. San Mateo Market Gran Canaria

-Whilst this market is quite a bit smaller than the one in Teror it is super cute!
+Whilst the San Mateo market is quite a bit smaller than the one in Teror it is super cute.
 The covered market hall area is exactly what you want from a farmers market.

 I had the most fantastic Padron peppers – they aren’t called that in Gran Canaria but will be in the starters section on menus as peppers.

 How to get to San Mateo Market

-The market is on Sundays and runs from 8am-2pm.
+The market is on Sundays and runs from 8 am-2 pm.

 After you pass the market area there will be a parking sign on your left.
 Pull in to a big open area that obviously works as a parking lot on Sundays.

-Teror and San Mateo are only about a 25-minute drive from each other (it looks closer than this on the map but boy are there a lot of hairpin turns in the mountains of Gran Canaria that slow you down!).
-It is easy to visit both on a Sunday which I did.
+Teror and San Mateo are only about a 25-minute drive from each other (it looks closer than this on the map but boy are there a lot of hairpin turns in the mountains of Gran Canaria that slow you down).

 The Gran Canaria Villages Market tour will take you to both Teror and San Mateo markets on a Sunday as well as Santa Brigida.
-Much better not to have to deal with hairpin turns and parking!
+Much better not to have to deal with hairpin turns and parking.

 Markets Gran Canaria in the South

-3. San Fernando Maspalamos Market
+3. San Fernando Market Maspalomas

-I did arrive about 1 pm and quite a few stalls had packed up so maybe I had missed the best stuff.
-Everyone raves about the Mogan market on a Friday and apparently they are the same vendors so I must have missed something.
+I did arrive at about 1 pm and quite a few stalls had packed up so maybe I had missed the best stuff.
+Everyone raves about the Mogan Friday market Gran Canaria and apparently they are the same vendors so I must have missed something.

 How to get to the Market in Maspalomas

-The market is in the actual town of Maspalomas (most of the restaurants of this area are in Melonaras which is a car journey away).
+The market is in the actual town of Maspalomas (most of the restaurants in this area are in Melonaras which is a car journey away).
 The market runs from 8 am to 2 pm on Wednesdays and Saturdays.

-Parking is tight.
 If you are arriving a bit later try the parking area next to the service station you will pass on your left as you drive down to the market.

 ⇒ If you’re heading south on Gran Canaria don’t miss my post on the Best Things to do in Maspalomas

-4. Mogan Market
+4. Mogan Market Gran Canaria

-This is the big one!
-This Friday market is the biggest on the island.
+This is the big one of the Gran Canaria markets!
+The Mogan Friday market is the biggest on the island.
 There are hundreds of stalls selling everything from clothing to food.

 Puerto Mogán massive Friday market is so crowded that there’s now a Monday handicraft market in the town as well.
 This focuses on handmade goods and all stallholders have to be certified as local handicraft producers.

 ⇒ Looking for another great foodie experience in Spain?
 Check out this post on the 10 Best Pintxos in San Sebastian – one of the best foodie cities in the world.

-How to get to the Market in Mogan
+How to get to Mogan Market

 Las Palmas Markets